 How does SimpliSafe work?
 Customers can choose from seven preset equipment packages (or build their own package) and pair it with either professional or DIY monitoring.
 Some of SimpliSafe’s starter packages don’t provide much variety in the way of equipment.
-The most basic four-piece DIY kit retails for around $195.97 with current discounts, and it includes a base station, keypad, entry sensor, and motion sensor, making it one of the best apartment security systems and ideal for smaller homes.
+The most basic four-piece DIY kit retails for around $244.96, though SimpliSafe often has promotional prices listed.
+This system includes a base station, keypad, entry sensor, and motion sensor, making it one of the best apartment security systems and ideal for smaller homes.
 But customers can choose between other kits that include extra home security products like water sensors, smoke detectors, and panic buttons.
 They can also add on other products like cameras, video doorbells, and smart locks.

 - Base cost: $244.96

 - Trial period: 60 days